Skip to Content

 I have cut boxwood at Christmas and have kept the stems in my home until June with great success.

-With that being said, the leaves will eventually become brittle so you will want to place your stems in an area that they are not easily disturbed.
+That said, the leaves will eventually become brittle, so you will want to place your stems in an area that is not easily disturbed.

 To keep them fresh longer, check out this post that I shared above.